dssg/triage/docs/sources/dirtyduck/eis.md

 ## Problem description

-`Triage` is designed to also build early warning systems (also called early intervention, EIS).
-While there are several differences between modeling early warnings and inspection prioritization, perhaps the biggest is that the *entity* is active (i.e. it is doing stuff for which an outcome will happen) in EIS but passive (i.e. inspected) in **inspection prioritization**.
+`Triage` is designed to build, among other things, early warning systems (also called early intervention, EIS).
+While there are several differences between modeling early warnings and inspection prioritization, perhaps the biggest differences is that the *entity* is active (i.e. it is doing stuff for which an outcome will happen) in EIS, but passive (e.g it is inspected) in **resource prioritization**.
 Among other things, this difference affects the way the *outcome* is built.

-Here's the question we want to answer:
+Saying that, here's the question we want to answer:

 !!! quote ""
     Will my restaurant be inspected in the next $Y$ period of time?